garrettw/vitals/README.md

 #### v-fluid()

-The original function scales based on a min and max size, and a min and max viewport.
+This function scales based on a min and max size, and a min and max viewport.
 ```scss
 @function v-fluid($sm, $lg, $narrow, $wide);
 ```